-In addition, at December 31, 2019, the Company holds a warrant to purchase 25,577 shares of TEC common stock, adjusted for the 1 for 12,000 reverse stock split and the 2,000 for 1 forward stock split, at an exercise price of \$2.4436 per share, as adjusted.
+In addition, as of December 31, 2020, the Company held a warrant to purchase 25,577 shares of TEC common stock, at an exercise price of \$2.4436 per share, as adjusted.
 This warrant became exercisable on the date of grant of April 14, 2015 and expires on the tenth anniversary of the date of grant, if not earlier pursuant to the terms of the option.